oob-dock/oob-documentation/eng/deploy/terraform/readme.md

 - `KONG_TRACING_SAMPLING_RATE`: Defines the sampling rate for distributed tracing, i.e., the proportion of requests that will be collected and sent for analysis.
 Possible values: `0` to `1`.
-For example, a value of `0.5` means that 50% of the requests will be sampled.
-Important: If you wish to completely disable the sending of traces to the receiving tool, simply set this variable to `0`.
+For example, a value of `0.5` means that 50% of the requests will be sampled. **Important**: If you wish to completely disable the sending of traces to the receiving tool, simply set this variable to `0`.